caleblevy/funcstructs/README.rst

 **Multisets**

-- ``Multiset``: A immutable mapping from a set into the positive integers supporting the same binary operations as ``collections.Counter``.
+- ``Multiset``: An immutable mapping from a set into the positive integers supporting the same binary operations as ``collections.Counter``.